ccallawa/alyvix_server_doc/install.rst

    .. note::

       Alyvix assumes that you have one virtual or physical machine exclusively dedicated to running Alyvix test cases.

-You should check that your designated machine meets the following requirements before you install Alyvix:
+You should check that your designated machine meets the following requirements before you install
+Alyvix:

-.. warning::  Requirements
+.. admonition::  Requirements
+   :class: warning

    * Screen color depth: 24-bit RGB or 32-bit RGBA
    * OS: **Windows 64-bit** 10, Server 2012, 2016 or 2019